raphischer/xpcr/README.md

 Depending on how you intend to use this software, only some packages are required.

 ## Usage
-To investigate the results you can use our publicly available [Exploration tool](http://167.99.254.41/), so no code needs to be run on your machine.

 You can also [run the evaluation](./run_evaluation.py) locally and pass different modes: generate paper results, start the interactive app, run the meta learning, etc.
 All [paper results](./paper_results/) (plots and tables) were generated via this script.